-Soil samples can be taken at any time during the year; however, avoid extremely wet soil conditions unless absolutely necessary.
+Soil samples can be taken and submitted at any time of the year.

 For most crops, every 2 to 3 years.
 Soil under intensive cultivation may require annual testing.
 Sampling from any given area should be done at about the same time as in previous years.